 Many of you might have seen one of my periodic surveys.
 I do this to take a pulse on what other parents are thinking and see if my ideas resonate.
 This helps me fight for things the public actually agrees with.
 The School Board should engage in more public opinion surveys to get ideas (with open questions) and gauge priorities before holding formal elections.

 You'll find a lot more details on my ideas on the "Campaign of Ideas" tab.

-Click the "Contact Hari" link to send me your thoughts.
+Click the "Contact Hari" link near the bottom of this website to send me your thoughts.